Northwestern University - Kellogg School of Management

 The client brief for the building included flexible spaces, durable, high-quality finishes, comfortable conditions for users and great energy performance.
 What made Mosa right for the project, especially the raised floors, was the available selection of sizes to work with the floor module, according to the architects, as well as the need for the material to be very consistent in size.
-It was the first time a plank shaped porcelain has ever been used in a raised-floor setting, ranging in size 2x24 inches to 6x24 inches.
+It was the first time a plank shaped porcelain has ever been used in a raised-floor setting, ranging in size 2 x 24 inches to 6 x 24 inches.
 Mosa worked with KPMB and specialty engineering firm Tate ASP Access Floors Inc, which tested the Mosa porcelain samples slated for the space for more than a year before the final order was placed.
 Mosa also added a micro-bevel to the edges of the tiles, creating a smooth transition to the frames of the steel trays.
-Another factor in product choice, Mosa makes the world’s only Cradle to Cradle certified porcelain tiles, a consideration for KPMB’s rigorous sustainability requirements.
+Another factor in product choice, Mosa was the first to produce Cradle to Cradle certified porcelain tiles, a consideration for KPMB’s rigorous sustainability requirements.

 Cultural and architectural statement